How to Handle Itchy Skin During Pregnancy?

 Allergic Reactions

-Some postpartum itching may be caused by an allergic response to drugs, lotions, soaps, or even new laundry detergents designed for baby garments.
+Some postpartum itching may be caused by an allergic response to medication, lotions, soaps, or even new laundry detergents designed for baby garments.

 Breastfeeding